Epic Urgent & Family Care - Palatine is operating under new ownership & new name of LocalMD Urgent Care from March 20th, 2026.

 LinkedIn

-urgent care in palatine pediatrician
+urgent care streamwood pediatrician

-On-Staff Pediatrician | Urgent Care in Palatine
+On-Staff Pediatrician | Urgent Care in Streamwood

 When your child is injured or ill, it isn’t easy to know where to take them to receive the best and fastest treatment.
 Medical situations can occur in seconds and often happen at the most inconvenient times.